mikesetzer/SMACSS-Gulp-Quickstart/README.md

 $ gulp
 ```

+## WordPress modularization

+All Wordpress theme modifications are added to the partials folders

+If you are modifying a plugin's CSS, eg. GravityForms, simply:
+- Add a _gforms.scss file to partials
+- Add the import to partials/_index.scss
+- And head the _gforms.scss file with the appropriate selector

 ## Deployment
 - The Dev branch is automatically deployed to the Office Plus Dev environment
 - The Master branch is automatically deployed to the Office Plus QA environment